 The Home Sale Tax Exemption

-Calculating Your Profit on a House
+Calculating the Profit on the Sale of a Home

 - Closing costs